KissLog-net/KissLog-server/README.md

 - Built on .NET6
 - Working on Windows, Linux and Docker
-- Uses MongoDB 6.0 or Azure Cosmos DB (as it can be fully hosted on Microsoft Azure)
+- Uses MongoDB 6.0 or Azure Cosmos DB (as it can be hosted on Microsoft Azure)

 ## Artifacts